Soldy/openPanthera/README.md

 This triggers the initializations.
 Initializing the Panthera basic table or the directory trees.

+## Panthera Variables
+The variable describes the purpose of the Panthera modules and files.
+It can be used as an annotation and as an API variable.
+The API response for the files always includes the result along with the annotation.

+### pgroup
+Refers to the Panthera directory group.

+### pfile
+The file name without its extension.
+This is optional in the annotation.

+### pdata
+Represents the file data, which is optional and used in both the API request and response.
+However, this variable cannot be included in the annotation for obvious reasons.

+### ptable
+The name of the affected table.
+Both functions and production processes can affect more than one table, while links always affect two tables.

+### pcol
+Table colunms that affected.

+### pfunction
+Within the function group, this includes all function names used by the other functions.

+### pprocedure
+In the procedure group, the first procedure listed is the target procedure, while all others are the procedures that are used.

+### ptype
+Indicates the type or goal of the function.

+### pinput
+The input variables, which are the function arguments and procedure arguments.

+### preturn
+The data that is returned.

+### pdesc
+A description of the required function, provided in Esperanto, English, or Hungarian.
+Please note that the system translates everything into Esperanto, so providing the best results in that language is recommended.

 # My note.

 The main reason the Panthera exists is my AI addiction.
 My latest AI project tries to do something almost impossible.
 Build a system that gives the result on a Raspberry Pi 5 that other systems provide on a large Nvidia cluster.
 For that goal, the data is the key.
 More data in smaller places is the key to better results. \